tvdboom/ATOM/README.md

 * **plot_PRC(\*\*kwargs)**
 Plot the precision-recall curve.
 Only for binary classification tasks.<br><br>
 * **plot_confusion_matrix(normalize=True, \*\*kwargs)**
 Plot the confusion matrix for the model.
-Only for classification tasks.<br><br>
+Only for classification tasks.
 	+ **normalize: bool, optional (default=True)**
 	Wether to normalize the confusion matrix.<br><br>
 * **save(filename=None)**
 Save the best found model as a pickle file.
 	 + **filename: string or None, optional (default=None)**
 	Name of the file when saved.
-If None, it will be saved as 'ATOM_[model_type].pkl'.
+If None, it will be saved as 'ATOM_[model].pkl'.

 Subclass attributes